 We’ve extended the flow of the exhibition, made it safer, and at the same time made the story even more emphatic.—Gloria Groom

 Andrew: What are some of the major changes that you all made to adapt the gallery space?

 Leticia: The first big idea that we had was, let’s make the spaces—that are not built yet—let’s try to make them as wide as possible.
-Another big change that we did was try to space out the works as much as possible to allow for social distancing when viewing them, and also to very strategically place texts within the galleries.
-And also to position audio guide stops so that when people are either listening to the audio guide or reading a text, they are not interfering with circulation or with another work that might be potentially a place where people stand.
+Another big change that we did was trying to space out the works as much as possible to allow for social distancing when viewing them, and also very strategically placing texts within the galleries.
+And positioning audio guide stops so that when people are either listening to the audio guide or reading a text, they are not interfering with circulation or with another work that might be in a place where people stand.

 And one other big change that we made was that the last stop in the show was going to be the museum shop.
 So that for us meant, this is just not appropriate.
 In a moment like this, it’s not appropriate to close with a space that potentially doesn’t allow for social distancing.
 It might be a place where a lot of people gather.
 So we moved the shop to an adjacent gallery.
 And in that space that was originally going to be the shop, we created space for an animation.
 I think Gloria can speak a little bit about the content of this animation.